amandaguglieri/hackinglife/docs/az-900-exams.md

 - To enable single sign-on between Azure subscriptions.
 - To manage user identities exclusively for on-premises applications.
-- To allow external partners and customers to access resources in your Azure environment (Correct)
+- To allow external partners and customers to access resources in your Azure environment
 - To provide secure access to Azure resources for employees within the organization.

 External identities in Azure AD enable organizations to extend their identity management beyond their own employees.
 This allows external partners, vendors, and customers to access specific resources within the organization's Azure environment without requiring them to have internal accounts.
 Reference: [https://learn.microsoft.com/en-us/azure/active-directory/external-identities/external-identities-overview](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/external-identities-overview)

 #### Question 5: **Your startup plans to migrate to Azure soon, but for all the resources, you would like control of the underlying Operating System and Middleware.** **Which of the following cloud models would make the most sense?**

-- Infrastructure as a Service (laaS) (Correct)
+- Infrastructure as a Service (laaS)
 - Anything as a Service (XaaS)
 - Platform as a Service (PaaS)
 - Software as a Service (SaaS)